jina-ai/executors/jinahub/encoders/text/CLIPTextEncoder/README.md

 **CLIPTextEncoder** is a text encoder that wraps the text embedding functionality using the **CLIP** model from huggingface transformers.

-It takes `Document`s with text stored in the `text` attribute as inputs, and stores the resulting image embedding in the `embedding` attribute.
+It takes `Document`s with text stored in the `text` attribute as inputs, and stores the resulting embedding in the `embedding` attribute.

-The **CLIP** model was originally proposed in [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020), and is trained to embedd images and text to the same latent spance.
+The **CLIP** model was originally proposed in [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020), and is trained to embed images and text to the same latent space.
 The corresponding image encoder is **[CLIPImageEncoder](https://hub.jina.ai/executor/0hnlmu3q)**, using both encoders together works well in multi-modal or cross-modal search applications.

 ## Usage